adarshdhital007/rust-24/README.md

 # Rust README (2024 goals)

 Welcome to my Rust learning journey! 🚀 This README is like a storybook about my Rust journey.
-It'll keep growing as I learn more, adding new things I discover in the world of Rust. 📖✨
+It'll keep growing as I learn more, adding new things I discover in the world of Rust.
+Throughout the year, I'll share my progress as I become proficient in Rust. 📖✨

 ## Table of Contents